Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle: Consequences for solving RGLM

-As we can see, both methods converge to a stationary point or local minimizer, as the objective value keeps decreasing and approaches stagnancy.
-However, the iterates generated without regularity projection converges much slower then those with.
-Those with regularity projection which initialized with $\gamma=1,2,4$ actually coincide after a few iteration due to the projection.
-More importantly, the regularity projection approach converges to a better solution, with distance to ground truth approaching $0.79$; the other approach stays around $1.3$, worse than the trivial estimator $X=0$.
+\newcontent{As we can see, all the methods converge to a stationary point or local minimizer, as the objective value keeps decreasing and approaches stagnancy.
+However, the regularity projection approaches converge to a better solution, with distance to ground truth approaching $0.77$; the other approaches produce solutions worse than the trivial estimator $X=0$.}

-Also note the kinks (around iteration 75 for $\gamma=0$ and $125$ for other $\gamma$) in the figure of iterates with regularity projection.
-This is exactly a manifest of the regularization effect.
-The Frobenius norm of the iterates (not shown here) keeps increasing just before the kink and then hits one.
-After that, the norm stays at one, which means that even though the gradients is pointing the iterate to go outside the ball for smaller objective, the regularization projection retracts the iterate and prevents overfitting.

 Finally, we provide performance guarantees for AVPG applied to matrix sensing and one-bit matrix sensing.